filiptronicek/gh-extension-precompile/README.md

     android_ndk_home: /path/to/android-ndk
 ```

+### Customizing the build process for Go extensions

+If you need to customize the build process for your Go extension, you can provide a custom build script.
+See [Extensions written in other compiled languages](#extensions-written-in-other-compiled-languages) below for instructions.

 ## Extensions written in other compiled languages

-If you aren't using Go for your compiled extension, you'll need to provide your own script for compiling your extension:
+If you aren't using Go for your compiled extension, or your Go extension requires customizations to the build script, you'll need to provide your own script for compiling your extension:

 ```yaml
 - uses: cli/gh-extension-precompile@v2